shivasai-007/first-repo-push/README.md

-# this is a read my local repo
+#   This is a readme local repo